cread/tcjson/README.md

     GET /app/json/<projectId1>/<projectId2>/<projectId3>/api/json

 Authentication is controlled via the global TeamCity settings.
 By default it will redirect you to the login page.
-If you would prefer seeing a propper 401 response code then simply add `/httpAuth/` to the front of the URL.
+If you would prefer seeing a proper 401 response code then simply add `/httpAuth/` to the front of the URL.

-XFD
----

-To use it with [XFD](http://xfd.build-doctor.com/)